Macleay Park: History

 In 1923, the Camberwell City Council acquired the land on which the park stands today.
 In its early years, the parkland was known as Myrtle Park.
 The North Balwyn Cricket Club was established in 1927, followed by the North Balwyn Baseball Club in 1937.

 During the post-war housing boom in Melbourne during the 1950s, the park became increasingly used by the increase in population, including by travelling circuses, and the original sporting pavilion was opened in 1962 and rebuilt in 2007.

 Access

 Cars enter the park from one of two separate entrances, either from Belmore Road directly or from Gildan Street.
 There is no through access between the carparks.
 Belmore Road features frequent bus services, with both the 302 and 304 routes servicing the park at two stops.
 A path, crossing Buchanan Avenue to the east, links Macleay Park with Hislop Park through the North Balwyn Tennis Club.
 There is also pedestrian access from Severn Street in the west, Balwyn High School and Cobham Street to the north, Buchanan Avenue in the east and Belmore Road from the south.

 Walking tracks

 A number of gravel and informal paths run throughout the park.
 A primary circuit path follows the boundaries of most ovals which is suitable for walking, jogging or cycling.

 Sporting clubs

-There are nine sporting clubs which use the park:
+There are ten sporting clubs which use the park: